Skip to main content

 "When a grinder pump or sewage lift pump is installed prior to the septic tank, the required septic tank liquid capacity as set forth in this Rule shall be doubled."

-For a typical 4-bedroom home with a grinder pump, the septic tank capacity jumps from 1,000 gallons to 2,000 gallons.
-This is commonly satisfied by two 1,000-gallon two-compartment tanks in series.
-Plan for it at permit time — retrofitting after the fact is expensive.
+For a typical 4-bedroom home with a grinder pump, the septic tank size increases from 1,000 gallons to 2,000 gallons.
+This is usually done with two 1,000-gallon two-compartment tanks in series.
+Plan for this when getting a permit because making changes later is costly.

 Permit Process — IP, CA, and ATO